'No Time for Sergeants' actor Kevin O'Neal dies at 77 - ExBulletin

 He also starred alongside his brother Ryan in The big bounce, What’s up doctor? and Love story.

-Kevin is survived by his son, Garrett O’Nealas well as his brother and his nephew, as well as his other nephew, actor Griffin O’Nealand his niece, Tatum O’Nealwho is currently the youngest person to ever win an Oscar, winning the accolade when she was just 10 years old for the film Moon paper.
+Kevin is survived by his son, Garrett O’Nealas well as his brother and his nephew, as well as his other nephew, actor Griffin O’Nealand his niece, Tatum O’Nealwho is currently the youngest person to win a Academy Awardwinning the accolade when she was just 10 years old for the film Moon paper.

 |